 [In transcript by me, but it is best seen as a video because then you can contrast the commentary with the obvious evidence of one's eyes:]

 — They're actually — now that there's darkness, they can't even see the, ah, chimney.
 They're actually watching it — you can see, in some of the wide shots, a large video monitor just like people . . .
-And there you have it.
+And there you have it."Great moments in smoke analysis!", noted Josh Marshall of the political website, Talking Point Memo, which offered the video.

 — Smoke.